 The community is advised of the arrival of a second barge to assist with work on the Batemans Bay Bridge replacement project.

-All vessel operators in the area should exercise caution, keep a proper lookout and comply with local buoyage and signage.
+All vessel operators in the area should exercise extreme caution, keep a proper lookout and comply with buoys and signs.

 Motorists and pedestrians are reminded to follow the bridge signals when crossing the bridge.

-Transport for NSW thanks the community for its patience while this important work is carried out.
+Transport for NSW thanks motorists for their patience while this important work is carried out.